-- Spacious rooms just 20 minutes from the airport - ideal for pre- or post flight stopovers
+- Just 20 minutes from the airport - ideal for pre- or post-flight stopovers

 - On-site spa with an excellent masseuse